co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_getting-started.md

 Add the downloaded/cloned plugin to your WordPress plugin directory.
 On a typical WordPress install, this is located at `/wp-content/plugins`.

 <aside class="notice">
-    <strong>Install Directory</strong><br/><br/>To minimize risk of unintended behavior, it’s best for your plugin directory to be "cart-rest-api-for-woocommerce" and not something else, like "cart-rest-api-for-woocommerce-master" or "cart-rest-api-for-woocommerce-develop".
+    <strong>Install Directory</strong><br/><br/>To minimize risk of unintended behaviour, it’s best for your plugin directory to be "cart-rest-api-for-woocommerce" and not something else, like "cart-rest-api-for-woocommerce-master" or "cart-rest-api-for-woocommerce-develop".
 </aside>